 Here are some specific damages that you can recover with UM or UIM coverage.

-How does under-insured and uninsured motorist coverage work – some examples to understand
+Examples of how does under-insured and uninsured motorist coverage work?

 In each of the examples below, we will assume that: Kelly is a negligent driver who rams into a car driven by Jim.
 Jim sustains a severe neck injury and multiple fractures.
 His car is damaged as well.
 Because of the accident, Jim is unable to go to work for two months.
 The costs resulting from the accident are as follows: